 There are five categories, or "schedules," of drugs based on their potential for dependency and abuse as compared with their therapeutic value.
 Schedule I controlled substances have the highest potential for dependency and no accepted medical use.
 Schedule V drugs have a low potential for dependency and accepted medical uses.

 The most severe penalties for illegal possession, sale or manufacture of drugs involve those listed in Schedule I. The Attorney General has the authority to delete, add or reschedule drugs.
 State schedules refer to or are based on federal schedules.

-    The punishment for drug crimes in Missouri generally depends on:
+The punishment for drug crimes in saint charles, Missouri generally depends on: